mjbradvica/MediatorBuddy/README.md

 }
 ```

-> Even if you choose to ignore exceptions.
-You must define a handler or else MediatR will throw an exception.
+> Even if you choose to ignore exceptions, you must define a handler, or else MediatR will throw an exception.

 #### Default Response Codes Reference